Dead in Tombstone: Release

 Early reports stated that the film would be released in December 2012, but this proved to be untrue.
 Dead in Tombstone was first released on digital download platforms on October 8, 2013.
 It was released on Blu-ray and DVD on October 22, 2013.

 Reception

 Scott Weinberg of Fearnet called it "visually amusing, but narratively arid".
 Tyler Foster of DVD Talk rated it 2/5 stars and wrote that the film wastes a great idea with inept directing.
 Patrick Naugle of DVD Verdict wrote that the execution does not live up to the "fascinating concept".
 David Maine of Pop Matters rated it 6/10 stars and called it enjoyable for what it is.

 Sequel

 In 2017, Danny Trejo reprised his role for Dead Again in Tombstone, also directed by Roel Reiné.
+The teleplay was written by Ethan Wiley.